What to Do When eBay Suspends Your Account

 Fixing the problem may be as simple as removing listings that were recalled in a massive recall of items from a specific company.
 If it is an easy fix, eBay will explain exactly what you need to do to have your account reinstated.

 Call eBay and Discuss

-If you don't see any specific instructions on how to have your eBay account reinstated, call them at 1-866-540-3229 and discuss.
+If you don't see any specific instructions on how to have your eBay account reinstated, don't make a new account.
+Instead, call them at 1-866-540-3229 and discuss.
 Explain that you received the suspension email and are very concerned.
 It may take talking to several people to get to the right person who can help you.
 A few tips for talking with eBay customer service representatives:

 - eBay user ID

 - Reference number in the email (if applicable)

 - Print out of the email for easy reference

 - Remain calm: eBay CSRs are just regular people like you doing their job and have nothing against you personally.
 You should act as an investigator here, gathering the facts.
 Act in a calm, professional, and rational manner.
 The objective here is to get to someone who can and will help you.